 My first step in what I call the ‘discovery’ process prior to a new business consultation is to go to three major search engines and perform some due diligence.
-I review the sponsored links, I count all the links in which the business name might appear, I take stock of page density, peruse industry directories, look for yellow page ads, and how many other thriving websites your name may appear on.
-In my work, I am solicited by international companies trying to sell me advertising, partner with me, share website links, and confirm ‘free listings’ in directories I have not yet heard of.
-I also subscribe to an excellent online business service that automatically placed my website link on hundreds of sites out in cyberspace, many of which I have yet to scrutinize.
+I review the sponsored links, I count all the links in which the business name might appear, I take stock of page density, peruse industry directories, look for directory listings, and how many other thriving websites your name may appear on.
+In my work, I am solicited by international companies trying to sell me advertising, partner with me, and share website links in directories I have not yet heard of.

 Like many other very small companies, my own listings are the LAST ones I research.
 For many of the local small businesses I contract, I also look at what the competition might be using to get a leg up in the listings.
 If you have a lazy Sunday afternoon, do yourself a favor and see if your business listings are accurate and up-to-date.

 STEP 1: Type in your company name in Google, Yahoo, Bing, AOL search.
 Follow all the links, notice how many listings appearing on each page, and how many pages in which you can find yourself.
 I strongly suggest claiming your Google Business Listing and keeping the business info current.

 STEP 2: Type in the industry or service + your local area, region, county or town (i.e. “northeastern connecticut”, “central massachusetts”, “new england”, “downtown Boston”).
 Will all your competitors appear before you?
 Do you show up at all?
 You may want to rewrite your website page titles or descriptions.